 Inconsistent Results.
 Drills experience excessive strain when mixing materials.
 On the construction site, the lack of power from a drill motor can produce inconsistently mixed materials, especially when using the same drill to mix multiple batches.
 Wear on the drill’s motor may result in the later batches not having enough power for mixing to evenly distribute the ingredients.

 Thorough mixing is important for the chemical reactions among ingredients to occur.
 Not mixing long enough or using a drill that mixes too slowly could prevent the solids and liquids from even distribution to allow the full reactions to occur.
 Resultant products from poorly mixed epoxy, mortar, or concrete, may not perform as expected.
+A mortar drill mixer, cement mixing drill, or concrete mixing drill are all the types of tools that are needed to prevent some of these problems when thinking about the proper drill to mix concrete.

 To solve the above problems inherent in using electric handheld drills for mixing, we created the Collomixer.

+Mortar drill mixers and cement mixing drills need optimum power to rotate their large mixing paddles through heavy or dense material.
 Drill motors do not have the optimum power to turn larger mixing paddles through heavy or dense materials.
 The Collomixer line overcomes these issues through greater power, a range of accessories to speed the mixing process, the quick-change HEXAFIX to switch paddles without additional tools, and better ergonomic designs.

 While drills only suffice for mixing thin liquids in small amounts, larger volumes or heavier weights need more power behind the mixing paddle.
 The Collomixer line includes products with more powerful motors designed for thorough combination of all mixture types.